runabol/tork-docs/src/app/runtime/page.md

 ### Registering a custom Mounter

-To register a custom `Mounter` implementation for a given runtime, first follow the instructions on the [Customize Tork](/customize) guide to get Tork running in embedded mode.
+To register a custom `Mounter` implementation for a given runtime, first follow the instructions on the [Extending Tork](/extend) guide to get Tork running in embedded mode.

 Update your `main` function to make use of the `engine.RegisterMounter` hook: